Alethic (Conceptual) Modalities

 6. Modalities Defined in Terms of Necessity

-1. Primitive Concept
+1. Primitive Concepts

 2. Definitions

-7. Necessary Truth and Knowability a Priori
+7. Necessary Truth and Knowability a Priori AND Contingent Truth and Knowability Only A Posteriori

-1. Knowability a Priori
+1. Knowability a Priori and Knowability Only A Posteriori

 2. Kripke and Rigid Designators